citusdata/citus_docs/performance/performance_tuning.rst

 For write performance, you can use general PostgreSQL configuration tuning to increase INSERT rates.
 We commonly recommend increasing checkpoint_timeout and max_wal_size settings.
 Also, depending on the reliability requirements of your application, you can choose to change fsync or synchronous_commit values.

 Once you have tuned a worker to your satisfaction you will have to manually apply those changes to the other workers as well.
-To verify that they are all behaving properly, set this configuration variable on the master:
+To verify that they are all behaving properly, set this configuration variable on the coordinator:

 ::